Skip to main content

 You can change your nominated pharmacy:

-• Through the app or website you use to order prescriptions
+• Through the NHS App or website

 • At any pharmacy that accepts repeat prescriptions